-Three-time Pulitzer Prize finalist and Tony-winning playwright David Henry Hwang and director Leigh Silverman join former national security advisor to VP Joe Biden, former policy director for Hillary Clinton’s 2016 campaign, and U.S. policymaker Jake Sullivan and journalist, media consultant, author, and “Asian Pop” columnist for the San Francisco Chronicle Jeff Yang to discuss the musical-within-a-play Soft Power.
-The piece covers the merits and pitfalls of democracy, the American electoral system, the American campaign system, U.S.-China relations, cultural appropriation, racism and hate crimes in America, soft power itself, and more.
+David Henry Hwang, three-time Pulitzer Prize finalist and Tony-winning playwright, and director Leigh Silverman join former policy director for Hillary Clinton’s 2016 campaign, and U.S. policymaker and now NSA Jake Sullivan and journalist, media consultant, author, and “Asian Pop” columnist for the San Francisco Chronicle Jeff Yang to discuss the musical-within-a-play SOFT POWER.
+The show illuminates the merits and pitfalls of democracy, the American electoral system, the American campaign system, U.S.-China relations, cultural appropriation, racism and hate crimes in America, soft power itself, and more.

-This episode of Why We Theater focuses on democracy, voting rights, and appreciating Asian-American perspectives and culture.
+This episode of WHY WE THEATER focuses on democracy, voting rights, and appreciating Asian-American perspectives and culture.
 Is democracy the best system of government?
 How do we improve our electoral system now?
-What must we keep in mind for the November 2020 Presidential Election?
+What must we keep in mind for the November 2020 Presidential Election and beyond?
 What is soft power and how do we wield it responsibly?
 Do Americans have a say in how we interact with foreign nations?
 How?
 Listen to find out.

 Referred to in this episode